 But there are some things more suited to a video than the written word, and for them I’ve shot video footage and created a New Screwdriver YouTube channel to host them.
 Right now I see the YouTube channel as roughly analogous to my first few aborted blogging efforts: an exploration into the medium looking for a way to make this work.
 Hopefully it won’t go dormant, but the YouTube channel certainly won’t be my focus for the foreseeable future.

-One thousand posts is a good milestone, and I intend to keep things going for the foreseeable future.
+One thousand posts is a good milestone, and I intend to keep things going.
 But as things will continue to evolve and change, it’s a good time to write down the current state for future comparison.